ElisaHery/passport-auth/readme.md

 An user can create an account with email and password.

-_with [postman](https://www.getpostman.com/) a user is created on URL /api/users/register_
+_with [postman](https://www.getpostman.com/) a user is created on URL /api/users/register :_

 ![postman_register](./screenshots/Screen01-postman.png)

-_in PhpMyAdmin we can see that user is created in database with crypted password_
+_in PhpMyAdmin we can see that user is created in database with crypted password :_

 ![phpmyadminn](./screenshots/Screen02-PMA.png)

 ### Authenticate